 - (A) Fifteen-year Pro forma.
 All Applications must include a 15-year pro forma estimate of operating expenses, in the form provided by the Department.
-Any "other" debt service included in the pro forma must include a description. - (B) Utility Allowances.
+Any "other" debt service included in the pro forma must include a description.
+For Tax-Exempt Bond Developments, the pro forma must be signed by the lender and syndicator. - (B) Utility Allowances.
 This exhibit, as provided in the Application, must be submitted along with documentation from the source of the utility allowance estimate used in completing the Rent Schedule provided in the Application.
 This exhibit must clearly indicate which utility costs are included in the estimate and must comply with the requirements of §10.614 of this title (relating to Utility Allowances), including deadlines for submission.
-Where the Applicant uses any method that requires Department review, documentation indicating that the requested method has been granted by the Department must be included in the Application.

-- (C) Operating Expenses.
+Where the Applicant uses any method that requires Department review, documentation indicating that the requested method has been granted by the Department must be included in the Application. - (C) Operating Expenses.
 This exhibit, as provided in the Application, must be submitted indicating the anticipated operating expenses associated with the Development.
 Any expenses noted as "other" in any of the categories must include a description.
 "Miscellaneous" or other nondescript designations are not acceptable. - (D) Rent Schedule.
-This exhibit, as provided in the Application, must: - (i) indicate the type of Unit designation based on the Unit's rent and income restrictions; - (ii) reflect the rent and utility limits available at the time the Application is submitted; - (iii) reflect gross rents that cannot exceed the maximum rent limits unless documentation of project-based rental assistance is provided andrents are consistent with such assistance and applicable legal requirements; - (iv) have a Unit mix and net rentable square footages that are consistent with the site plan and architectural drawings; - (v) if applying for Direct Loan funds: - (I) Direct Loan-restricted Units will generally be designated "floating" unless specifically disallowed under the program specific rules; - (II) if HOME, TCAP RF, and/or NSP PI are the anticipated fund source, the Application must have at least 90% of the Direct Loan-restricted Units be available to households or families whose incomes do not exceed 60% of the Area Median Income; - (III) in which HOME or TCAP RF are the anticipated fund source have at least 20% of the Direct Loan-restricted Units available to households or families whose incomes do not exceed 50% of the Area Median Income; - (IV) in which NHTF is the anticipated fund source, have 100% of the Direct Loan-restricted Units available to households or families whose incomes do not exceed the greater of 30% of the Area Median Income or whose income is at or below the poverty line; - (V) in which NSP PI is the anticipated fund source, have at least 25% of the Direct Loan-restricted Units available to households or families whose incomes do not exceed 50% of the Area Median Income; and - (vi) if proposing to elect income averaging, Units restricted by any fund source other than housing tax credits must be specifically identified, and all restricted Units, regardless of fund source, must be included in the average calculation. - (E) Development Costs.
-This exhibit, as provided in the Application, must include the contact information for the person providing the cost estimate and must meet the requirements of clauses (i) and (ii) of this subparagraph. - (i) Applicants must provide a detailed cost breakdown of projected Site Work costs (excluding site amenities), if any, prepared by a Third Party engineer or cost estimator.
+This exhibit, as provided in the Application, must meet the requirements of clauses (i) - (vi) of this subparagraph.
+The income and corresponding rent restrictions will be reflected in the LURA for the duration of the Affordability Period and for Tax-Exempt Bond Developments, in accordance with the Applicant's election under Tex.
+Gov't Code §1372.0321.- The requirements are: - (i) indicate the type of Unit restriction based on the Unit's rent and income restrictions; - (ii) reflect the rent and utility limits available at the time the Application is submitted; - (iii) reflect gross rents that cannot exceed the maximum rent limits unless documentation of project-based rental assistance is provided and rents are consistent with such assistance and applicable legal requirements; - (iv) have a Unit mix and net rentable square footages that are consistent with the site plan and architectural drawings; - (v) if applying for Direct Loan funds: - (I) Direct Loan-restricted Units will generally be designated "floating" unless specifically disallowed under the program specific rules or as specifically allowed in a NOFA; - (II) if HOME, TCAP RF, and/or NSP PI are the anticipated fund source, the Application must have at least 90% of the Direct Loan-restricted Units be available to households or families whose incomes do not exceed 60% of the Area Median Income;

+- (III) in which HOME or TCAP RF are the anticipated fund source have at least 20% of the Direct Loan-restricted Units available to households or families whose incomes do not exceed 50% of the Area Median Income; - (IV) in which NHTF is the anticipated fund source, have 100% of the Direct Loan-restricted Units available to households or families whose incomes do not exceed the greater of 30% of the Area Median Income or whose income is at or below the poverty line; and - (V) in which NSP PI is the anticipated fund source, have at least 25% of the Direct Loan-restricted Units available to households or families whose incomes do not exceed 50% of the Area Median Income; and

+(VI) in which HOME-ARP is the anticipated fund source, during the State Affordability Period have at least 20% of the Direct Loan-restricted Units for households and families whose incomes do not exceed 60% of the Area Median Income and 100% of the Direct Loan-restricted Units for households and families whose incomes do not exceed 80% of the Area Median Income; and